-There are numerous scientific trials published in notable clinical peer-reviewed journals or presented at international medical meetings, highlighting the effectiveness of Rose-Hip Vital® with GOPO®
+Here are a few of the scientific trials published in notable clinical peer-reviewed journals or presented at international medical meetings, highlighting the effectiveness of Rose-Hip Vital® with GOPO®:

 Further evidence of the effectiveness of GOPO® on chronic joint conditions has been reported by the Phytomedicine Journal of 2004; 66% of patients taking GOPO® reported a reduction in joint pain.
 Interestingly, patients also reported an improvement in general wellbeing, including mood, sleep quality and energy.